Improved binding for chunky zines

 (AAFH is available for download as a PDF and EPUB, and I distro copies for free by mail–just send me an email at mildewamyx(at)protonmail(dot)com with your mailing address.)

-One thought on “Improved binding for chunky zines
+2 thoughts on “Improved binding for chunky zines

 Leave a Reply